Sparser Johnson-Lindenstrauss Transforms: Introduction

 One way to speed up embedding time in the JL lemma for sparse vectors is to devise a distribution over sparse embedding matrices.
 This was first investigated in \cite{Achlioptas03}, which gave a JL distribution where only one third of the entries of each matrix in its support was non-zero, without increasing the number of rows $k$ from dense constructions.
-Later, the works \cite{CCF04,ThorupZhang04} gave a distribution over matrices with only $O(\log(1/\delta))$ non-zero entries per column, but the algorithm for estimating $\|x\|_2$ given the linear sketch then relied on a median calculation, and thus these schemes did not provide an embedding into $\ell_2$.
-In several applications, such as nearest-neighbor search \cite{IM98} and approximate numerical linear algebra \cite{CW09, Sarlos06}, an embedding into a normed space or even $\ell_2$ itself is required, and thus median estimators cannot be used.
-Recently Dasgupta, Kumar, and Sarl\'{o}s \cite{DKS10}, building upon work in \cite{WDLSA09}, gave a JL distribution over matrices where each column has at most $s = \tilde{O}(\eps^{-1}\log^3(1/\delta))$ non-zero entries, thus speeding up the embedding time to $O(s\cdot \|x\|_0)$.
+Later, the works \cite{CCF04,ThorupZhang12} gave a distribution over matrices with only $O(\log(1/\delta))$ non-zero entries per column, but the algorithm for estimating $\|x\|_2$ given the linear sketch then relied on a median calculation, and thus these schemes did not provide an embedding into $\ell_2$.
+In several applications, such as nearest-neighbor search \cite{HIM12} and approximate numerical linear algebra \cite{CW09, Sarlos06}, an embedding into a normed space or even $\ell_2$ itself is required, and thus median estimators cannot be used.
+Median-based estimators also pose a problem when one wants to learn classifiers in the dimension-reduced space via stochastic gradient descent, since in this case the estimator needs certain differentiability properties \cite{WDLSA09}.
+In fact, the work of \cite{WDLSA09} investigated JL distributions over sparse matrices for this reason, in the context of collaborative spam filtering.
+The work \cite{DKS10} later analyzed the JL distribution in \cite{WDLSA09} and showed that it can be realized where for each matrix in the support of the distribution, each column has at most $s = \tilde{O}(\eps^{-1}\log^3(1/\delta))$\footnote{We say $g = \tilde{\Omega}(f)$ when $g = \Omega(f/ \mathrm{polylog}(f))$, $g = \tilde{O}(f)$ when $g = O(f\cdot \mathrm{polylog}(f))$, and $g = \tilde{\Theta}(f)$ when $g = \tilde{\Omega}(f)$ and $g = \tilde{O}(f)$ simultaneously.} non-zero entries, thus speeding up the embedding time to $O(s\cdot \|x\|_0)$.
 This ``DKS construction'' requires $O(ds \log k)$ bits of random seed to sample a matrix from their distribution.
 The work of \cite{DKS10} left open two main directions: (1) understand the sparsity parameter $s$ that can be achieved in a JL distribution, and (2) devise a sparse JL transform distribution which requires few random bits to sample from, for streaming applications where storing a long random seed requires prohibitively large memory.